 Conversational user interfaces can come in a few different forms.
 Technically, voice assistants like Alexa, Siri, Cortana, and Google Home use a conversational UI.
 In a marketing context, live chat and chatbots tend to be more common.

 Here’s a quick conversational user interface definition:

 - What is a conversational UI?
 A conversational UI is an interface that users interact with using natural language.
 When conversational UI is powered by artificial intelligence, it uses natural language processing to understand the meaning behind user’s language (rather than simply defining each word).

-With live chat and chatbots, you can answer people’s questions immediately.
+Using live chat and chatbots to deliver targeted messaging, you can answer people’s questions immediately by delivering relevant content.
 You can address concerns.
 And because the people who ask questions over live chat are likely to be more engaged, you can convert more customers.

 The last time I used live chat is instructive.
 I was interested in getting a copywriting course from the fantastic copywriter Joanna Wiebe.
 Just one problem—the course deadline was fast approaching, and I needed to set up a virtual credit card with the right amount of $$$ to pay.
 I wasn’t sure if there was sales tax.

 If there was tax, my card wouldn’t have enough money to pay with.
 So I really needed to know.